sergiodxa/sergiodxa.com/content/tutorials/redirect-with-search-param-in-remix.md

 # Redirect with Search Param in Remix

-Let's say you want to ensure a specific search param is always set, to do so you can first check if the search params is set, and if not, redirect to the same route with the search param set.
+Let's say you want to ensure a specific search param is always set.
+To do so, you can first check if the search param is set, and if not, redirect to the same route with the search param set.

 ```ts
 export async function loader({ request }: LoaderFunctionArgs) {